Transfer of Fourier multipliers into Schur multipliers and sumsets in a discrete group: Unconditional approximating sequences

 Let us now describe how to skip blocks in an approximating sequence in order to construct an operator that acts like the Riesz projection on the sumset of two infinite sets.
-The following trick will be used in the induction below: compare~\cite[proof of Theorem~4.2]{nptv}:
+The following trick will be used in the induction below (compare with the proof of \cite[Theorem~4.2]{nptv}):

-\begin{lem} Let $\Ga$~be a discrete group and~$\La\subseteq\Ga$.
-Suppose that $\La$ contains the sumset~$\Row\Col$ of two infinite sets $\Row$~and~$\Col$.
-Let $(T_k)$~be either an approximating sequence on~$\Ell^p_\La$ with $p\in\iod[1,\infty]$, or an approximating sequence of Fourier multipliers on~$\Cont_\La$.
-Let~$\eps>0$.
-There is a sequence~$(\row_i)$ in~$\Row$, a sequence~$(\col_i)$ in~$\Col$ and there are indices~$l_1<k_2<l_2<k_3<\dots$ such that, for every~$n$, the \emph{skipped block sum}
+\begin{lem} Let\/ $\Ga$~be a discrete group and\/~$\La\subseteq\Ga$.
+Suppose that\/ $\La$ contains the sumset\/~$\Row\Col$ of two infinite sets\/ $\Row$~and\/~$\Col$.
+Let\/ $(T_k)$~be either an approximating sequence on\/~$\Ell^p_\La$ with\/ $p\in\iod[1,\infty]$, or an approximating sequence of Fourier multipliers on\/~$\Cont_\La$.
+Let\/~$\eps>0$.
+There is a sequence\/~$(\row_i)$ in\/~$\Row$, a sequence\/~$(\col_i)$ in\/~$\Col$, and there are indices\/~$l_1<k_2<l_2<k_3<\dots$ such that, for every\/~$n$, the \emph{skipped block sum}

-acts, up to~$\eps$, as the Riesz projection on the sumset~$\{\row_i\col_j\}_{i,j\le n}$:
+acts, up to\/~$\eps$, as the Riesz projection on the sumset\/~$\{\row_i\col_j\}_{i,j\le n}$: